The Benefits of Sports Variation

 While this doesn’t sound all that bad, it is important to note that to maintain a high quality of life throughout the duration of your lifetime, you need to maintain the physical capacity to navigate through life effectively (Rennemark, 2009).

-This means you need to have adequate strength, power, and reaction time, in conjunction with the ability to respond to unexpected situations effectively – which are all skills that come with actively choosing to diversify the sports that you play, either in a competitive or social setting.
+This means you need to have adequate strength, power, and reaction time.
+Additionally, you have the ability to respond to unexpected situations effectively.
+They are all skills that come with actively choosing to diversify the sports that you play, either in a competitive or social setting.

-Not to mention that fact that performing team sports in more social environments have been shown to have a myriad of mental health benefits, including increased self-esteem, lower risks of depression and anxiety, and even heightened life satisfaction (Eime, 2013).
+Not to mention that fact that performing team sports in more social environments have been shown to have a myriad of mental health benefits.
+Health benefits include increased self-esteem, lower risks of depression and anxiety, and even heightened life satisfaction (Eime, 2013).

 In short, sports variety can have a huge impact on your life.